 Protecting the microbiome

-- The medical community has well acknowledged today that preserving the microbiome balance and diversity during antibiotic treatments could prevent serious medical conditions.
+The medical community has well acknowledged today that preserving the microbiome balance and diversity during antibiotic and chemotherapy treatments could prevent serious medical conditions.

 Maintaining a healthy microbiome is a driver for long-term health, and could also be essential for better survival of cancer patients treated with therapies such as immune checkpoint inhibitors.